 Displays active or configured values.
 Active values are those in use by the system currently.
 Configured values are those that have been changed by the user and have not taken effect.
-For the system resource profile parameters that need a reboot to take effect, policy-id
+For the system resource profile parameters that need a reboot to take effect, the active and configured values can be different.
+It typically requires a node reboot or a card reset for it to take effect.